project-codeflare/mcad/docs/mc-state-diagram.md

 # AppWrapper State Diagram (Split Controller View)
+During its lifetime an AppWrapper instance will transition between a number of states.
+As is typical in Kubernetes resources, the current state of an AppWrapper is encoded by the values stored in multiple fields of its Status.

-The following state diagram describes the transitions between the states of an AppWrapper focusing on the division of the states handled by the Dispatcher and Runner.
+The state diagram below depicts these transitions and the division of responsibility between our two controllers: the Dispatcher and Runner.
-The placement of the box indicates which controller is responsible for handling that state and initiating the transition to the next state.
+The placement of each box indicates which controller is responsible for reconciling AppWrappers in that state and determining when its Status should be updated to initiated a transition to another state.
-The first row of each state indicates the `AppWrapperState` and the second indicates the `AppWrapperStep`.
+The first row in each box indicates the `AppWrapperState` and the second indicates the `AppWrapperStep`.

 ```mermaid
 stateDiagram-v2